learningequality/kolibri/docs/manage/_exams.rst

 Change Exam Visibility
 ----------------------

 Newly created exam will be visible to entire class by default.
-To change exam visibility, that is to assign it only to one group of learners instead of the whole class, follow these steps.
+To assign an exam to one group of learners instead of the whole class, follow these steps:

 #.
 Click **Options** for the desired exam and select the **Change visibility** option.
 #.
 Select the group(s) of learners to whom you wish to assign the exam.